 We stayed one night at the beautiful Santa Maria village, perfectly located near the port.
 And not so far from Sarakinio beach.
 The rooms are really spacious and minimalist.
 The hotel has a main pool with a view of the sea, a lovely restaurant in the gardens, and a spa.
 Also, the staff is really kind.

 You are planning to visit Milos?

 To conclude, Milos is a beautiful island and really worth a visit!
-The landscapes are unique and this iland is very different from the other Greek islands!
-If you are planning a trip to Greece don’t forget to read also our blog posts about Mykonos and Santorini here!
+The landscapes are unique and this island is very different from the other Greek islands!
+If you are planning a trip to Greece don’t forget to read also our complete travel guide to Santorini!